Chibi1/Git-and-Github-Practice/README.md

-# This is a repository for me to practice my git hub usage
+# This is a repository for me to practice my git and github usage